kubakalisciak/habitica-nlp-input/README.md

 - [x] Process task difficulties
 - [x] Refactor request making
 - [x] Make a custom API
+- [ ] Code the frontend
+- [ ] Hook up the backend to the frontend
 - [ ] Check for compliance with API usage guidelines
-- [ ] Hook up the backend to the frontend
-- [ ] Rewrite the README
+- [ ] Write the documentation
 - [ ] Popularize the project
 ## License
 This project is licensed under the **MIT License**.